These are some common terms relating to the SI joint which, unfortunately, can be very confusing to a lot of people.

 So, you can see how in cases of ligament instability like mine, the terms hypo- and hypermobility can simply refer to the same problem at different moments in time.
 Both terms simply refer to how much the hip bone is moving in relation to the sacrum.

 According to my PT mentors, it’s pretty common to find that when one SI joint is hypomobile (stuck), the other is hypermobile.
 It’s the body’s attempt to compensate– when motion is restricted on one side of the body, the body will find a way to increase motion on the other side.

 I use the word hypermobile in another way on this blog as well.

-I personally was born with joints that are hypermobile– that is to say, my joints just naturally move more than they were intended to do.
+I personally was born with joints that are hypermobile– that is to say, my ligaments naturally move more than they were intended to do.
 This has left me vulnerable to all kinds of injuries and problems, because when you have hypermobile joints, it ends up putting extra stress on the ligaments that hold the joint together.

 I don’t want to go into more detail and totally confuse you in this post, but if you want to read more about this type of joint hypermobility, you can check out this post: